SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 The description of the static methods uses three types as placeholders.
-The type ``Expression`` is a placeholder for the type of input the result builder takes, ``Component`` is a placeholder for the type of a partial result, and ``FinalResult`` is a placeholder for the type of the result that the result builder produces.
+The type ``Expression`` is a placeholder for the type of the result builder's input, ``Component`` is a placeholder for the type of a partial result, and ``FinalResult`` is a placeholder for the type of the result that the result builder produces.